michael-wall/site-page-scraper/README.md

 ## Usage ##
 - The tool can be run 2 ways:
   - Using a custom Gogo Shell Command which saves the output report on the Liferay server to be downloaded from the Liferay server.
+Using this approach, the account used MUST be a non-SSO account.
   - Using the Site Page Crawler Widget which uploads the output report to a custom Liferay Objects entity to be easily download from within Liferay.
 Setup is required before the Widget can be used.
 See 'Site Page Crawler Widget Setup' section.
+Using this approach, the logged in user can be a SSO user or a non-SSO user.

 ## Custom Gogo Shell Command Usage ##
 - Requires com.mw.site.crawler-1.0.0.jar module to be deployed.